 Your hold is credited toward Mantle.

-Numbered, plaqued, before Christmas 2026.
+Numbered, plaqued, ships Fall 2026.

 Mantle pulls from the calendar apps you already use.
 Nothing is migrated.
 Nothing is rebuilt from scratch.